I’m not going to share with you the scientific data about the benefits of meditation.

 So what meditation can do for you, is to help you change the way you feel about yourself and your life.

-It will change your mindset, the way you approach life and the way you see the world.
+It can change your mindset, the way you approach life and the way you see the world.

 Based on my own personal journey here are the benefits of a consistent meditation practice: